NahanaBanahnah/tasker-to-appninja/README.md

 # Tasker To AppNinja
-Tasker Setup for Instant TP on Copy
+Tasker Setup for Instant TP on Coping Cords.

 ### Part 1 - The Task
 * Under Tasks Click the + Button to start a new task